I’ll be the first to admit that fish oils aren’t my top choice as a source of the omega-3 fatty acids DHA and EPA.

 Plus, your body can only convert about five percent of ALA from plant foods into EPA, and then into even smaller amounts of DHA.
 Less than one-half of one percent of ALA typically converts to DHA.

 Most of the ALA you get from plant sources is oxidized or burned for energy.
+A great source of fuel, but not for the other functions that the marine omega-3s perform in the body, including cell signaling and being involved in other critical biochemical pathways.

 That’s why I recommend getting DHA and EPA – especially DHA – from marine sources such as krill, sardines, anchovies and wild-caught certified Alaskan salmon, which are all excellent sources.